-Dive into China's new web-based subculture of tech-savy, subversive netizens with China Online!
+Dive into China's new internet subculture of tech-savvy, creative digital citizens with China Online!

-Using Baidu, China's form of Google, young Chinese web-surfers are creating their own language on the Internet.
-With this book, you can get an insider's view of the way the new wave of Chinese youth communicates in code.
-Author and translator Véronique Michel guides you on a tour of the lifestyles inhabiting modern-day "tribes" on the Internet:
+Using Baidu, China's version of Google, young Chinese internet users have invented their own form of digital language.
+With this book, you can get an insider's view of how the new generation of Chinese youth communicates in code.
+Author and translator Veronique Michel acts as your guide on a tour of the lifestyles of modern-day Internet groups, or "tribes," including:

 describes a youth culture in transition--using humor and creativity to survive in a hugely competitive environment.
 Michel describes how users enjoy puns, mix languages, and use ingenious "talking numbers" to say more things with fewer keystrokes and characters.
 There is a great deal that lies under the surface.
 Learn the secret lingo used by over half a billion young people in China, and be in the know!About the Author:Véronique Michel

 is a translator, multilingual netizen, and speaker on multiculturalism and human resource issues.
 She is a polyglot who has lived abroad for over 25 years including many years spent in Asia.
 She holds degrees in Chinese, Japanese and several European languages.